 - Grip Strength: Inch Dumbbell Training

 - Arnold Classic Survival Guide

 - Bi-Polar Training: Inch Dumbbell Plus Kettlebell Flip

 This entry was posted on Wednesday, March 7th, 2012 at 11:08 am and is filed under Grip Sport, grip strength, grip strength competition contest, hand strength.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.

 About Jedd Johnson

 2 Responses to “Mighty Mitts 2012 Contest Write-up”